nhistory/angular-task-app/README.md

 - Created and updated components and module declarations by Angular CLI command.
 - Shared data between components with using Input, Output, EventEmitter modules.
 - Generated services to handle task data and adding task control features.
+- Added toggle feature with Observable and Subscribe module.
+- Used RouteModule and Route to control routing between components.

 ## Development server